No one really knows what digital transformation means, but everyone wants a piece of the outcomes it promises.

 This digital journey is still being worked on and enhanced, especially with the current demand for passports.
 However, due to all the different types of users in the UK, they are still not able to fully turn off the manual process and still have the facility to apply for a passport via the post office (particularly for more complex cases).

-To effectively transform, organisations must focus on a more human-centered and experimental approach to making change.
+To effectively transform, organisations must focus on a more human-centred and experimental approach to making change.

 Questions like these are key: